DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/00-Objectives.md

 3) Conduct and interpret a hypothesis test for equality of two means and equality of two variances using both permutation and the CLT.

+4) Conduct and interpret a hypothesis test for paired data.

-4) Know and check assumptions for the tests in the reading.
+5) Know and check the assumptions for Pearson's chi-square and two-sample $t$ tests.

-### 23 - Analysis of Variance
+### 23 - Analysis of Variance {-}

 1) Conduct and interpret a hypothesis test for equality of two or more means using both permutation and the $F$ distribution.

-2) Know and check assumptions for the tests in the reading.
+2) Know and check the assumptions for ANOVA.

-### 24 - Confidence Intervals
+### 24 - Confidence Intervals {-}

 1) Using asymptotic methods based on the normal distribution, construct and interpret a confidence interval for an unknown parameter.